Education

 Outpatient Clinics

 The general allergy clinic provides a major portion of the first-year fellow’s curriculum.
 Fellows work closely with faculty members in three-month blocks focused on pediatric and adult medicine, providing a solid foundation in the specialty.
-In the second year, fellows maintain a continuity clinic in general allergy and additionally rotate through sub-specialty and multi-disciplinary clinics which are a unique aspect of the training program.
-These include clinics focused on adult and pediatric immunodeficiency; eosinophilic esophagitis/complex food allergy; immunology/dermatology; and allergy/ENT clinics.
+In the second year, fellows maintain a continuity clinic in general allergy and rotate through sub-specialty and multi-disciplinary clinics, a unique aspect of the training program.
+These include clinics focused on adult and pediatric immunodeficiency, eosinophilic esophagitis/complex food allergy, immunology/dermatology, and allergy/ENT clinics.
 Additional electives can be arranged on an individual basis.
-Both a variety of attending management styles and a mix of patient disorders are encountered.
+Various attending management styles and a mix of patient disorders are encountered.
 While rotating through a specific clinic, the fellow evaluates new patients, reviews the progress of established patients, and participates in multidisciplinary aspects of the disease-specific clinic by participating in post-clinic conferences and tumor boards.

 Consultation Services